Projects per year

 Academic Biography

-Helen Moore is a Research Fellow, leading the day to day work of the Evaluation and Impact Team.
+Helen Moore is an Associate Professor, who leads the day to day work of the Evaluation and Impact Team.
 Helen studied at Durham University, where she obtained a BSc (Hons) in Cell Biology.
 This was followed with an MSc in Information Technology, and a PhD in Nutrition and Obesity both from Teesside University.
 Her PhD consisted of two Cochrane systematic reviews and an analysis of data from a large cohort of patients living with Type 2 Diabetes.

-Helen has worked on many different trials and evaluation projects examining subjects including Education, Nutrition, Obesity, Physical Activity, as a Lecturer in Research Methods, a Knowledge Transfer Partnerships Manager at Teesside University and, most recently, as the EPSRC Knowledge Exchange Manager at Durham University.
+Helen has worked on many different trials and evaluation projects examining subjects including Education, Nutrition, Obesity, Physical Activity, as a Lecturer in Research Methods, a Knowledge Transfer Partnerships Manager at Teesside University and as the EPSRC Knowledge Exchange Manager at Durham University.

 Summary of Research Interests

-Helen’s personal research interests focus on public health, children and education.
-These are supported by both working to a) synthesise the currently available primary evidence into a review format (rapid reviews to systematic reviews) and b) develop and evaluate of interventions to prevent and treat obesity.
+Helen’s personal research interests focus on public health and supporting development of healthy environments.
+These are supported by working to synthesise currently available primary evidence into review formats (rapid reviews to systematic reviews) and also developing / evaluating interventions.

-Through her role as lead of the Evaluation and Impact Team, Helen also supports members of Teesside University develop their research portfolios.
+Through her role as lead of the Evaluation and Impact Team, Helen also supports members of Teesside University develop their research and evaluation portfolios on a wide variety of topics.

 Research Projects & External Funding